bloznelis/before.nvim/README.md

 location cursor now.
   * This is quite rare now, but still sometimes happens due to some edgecase.
 Probably need to loop around the list to find the next hop.
 * Limit edit location list size (make it configurable)
+* Maybe better event to listen to would be [TextChanged](https://neovim.io/doc/user/autocmd.html#TextChanged)https://neovim.io/doc/user/autocmd.html#TextChanged, instead of BufWrite, because if cursor is moved away from the actual edit when the write happens it will record a wrong location.